malc-u/SomeoneKnowsSomething/TESTING.md

 - Warning and first 3 errors are equivalent to the account.html page.
 - Remainign 3 errors related to use of `{{ url_for }}` and type of the field used in `href` and `src` (e.g. `{{podcast.podcast_link}}`) in all links on this page.
 All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)

+#### origin.html

+Validation of read more page brings up 1 warning and 4 errors.
+They are equivalent to the warning, 2 first and 3 last errors from more.html page.
+Action not taken - resons described in previous occurences.